 Jae graduated from Tulane University, and she was a member of the 2017 Team Slam New Orleans and the captain and founder of Tulane University’s Slam Poetry team: Rhyme Verses Rhythm.
 Rhyme Verses Rhythm placed seventh at the 2018 College Unions Poetry Slam Invitational.
 She placed 2nd at the Ill List Modesto 2018 Slam, 4th at the 2017 Texas Grand Slam poetry slam, from which her work received national recognition, and 1st at the 2017 Women on the Bayou slam.
 Her written poetry has been featured in TRACK//FOUR Journal, Muzzle Magazine, Vinyl Poetry and Prose, Blue Agave Literary Magazine, Freezeray Poetry, The Tulane Review, and Solstice Literary Magazine.

 In her spare time, Jae also writes articles about linguistic and mental health issues that plague the Black community, and has had her work shared by Blavity, AFROPUNK, and Black Youth Project 100.

 Jae began performing spoken word at Little Rock Central High School, an experience that enabled her to be one of the winners of the Youth Speaks’ 2014 contest entitled Raise Up and perform at Washington D.C.’s Kennedy Center at just 17 years old.
-Jae gets her inspiration from everyone who told her that writing is “just a hobby” and she writes her best poems when she is supposed to be studying for her Master’s degree in Speech Pathology.
+Jae gets her inspiration from everyone who told her that writing is “just a hobby” and she should find a real job.

 Booking and Inquiry email: firstname.lastname@example.org